aaronnorby/aaronnorby.github.io/_posts/2015-10-02-naive-bayes-racism.md

 on whenever you encounter a black man and whispers in your ear 'that person is dangerous'.
 You might *know* that that's a biased stereotype, and you might not *want* to have any part of your mind whispering things like this to you.
 But the reality is that you have only so much direct control over your own mind.
+(Although that's not to say that we aren't responsible for our implicit biases; I think the question of responsibility here is incredibly difficult - but I think it *is* our responsibility to do what we can to correct these biases, both because they're harmful and because they're mutually-reinforcing.)

 Implicit biases are a lot like habits.
 You might not want to have a habit, but once you've got it you can't get rid of it just by deciding to.
 That's why you keep